Hugo-loio/quantum-simulations/README.md

 # Quantum simulations

-This is a landing page for my computational projects for research in quantum many-body physics.
+This is a landing page for my computational projects related to research in quantum many-body physics.

 Below you will find a list of packages and libraries created to perform numerical simulations.
 Each entry has a short description and cites the published works in which the code was used.